Max Muncy Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Max Muncy (.200 slugging percentage over his past 10 games, including one homer), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+Max Muncy -- with an on-base percentage of .231 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Colorado Rockies, with Chase Anderson on the hill, on June 29 at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rockies.
+In his most recent game he had a hitless performance (0-for-1) against the Rockies.

 Max Muncy Game Info & Props vs. the Rockies